La Luna: A “Bite-Size” Lunar Miracle

 Indeed, Allah made you victorious at Badr when you were ˹vastly˺ outnumbered.
 So be mindful of Allah, perhaps you will be grateful.

-What is perhaps more surprising is that although this battle is recounted several times in the Qur’an, the name Badr occurs only once — just like the full moon appearing in only one single night!
+What is perhaps more surprising is that although this battle is recounted several times in the Qur’an, the name Badr occurs only once — just as the full moon appears in one single night!

-(Those with unlimited curiosity might wonder: what day of the lunar month did the Battle of Badr took place?
-Because Muslims used a lunar calendar at the time, and because this battle is so famous, we do now the exact date: on the 17th Day of the lunar month of Ramadan — only two days after the full moon, when the sky is almost as bright as the full moon!)
+(Those with curios minds might wonder: what day of the lunar month did the Battle of Badr took place?
+Because this battle is so famous and because Muslims used a lunar calendar at the time, we do now the exact date: on the 17th Day of the lunar month of Ramadan — that is, only two days after the full moon, when the sky is still almost as bright!)

 Lo and behold!
 Here is verse 39 of Sūrat Yasin (Q36:39):